The Simpsons (video game)

-The Simpsons is an arcade beat 'em up developed and published by Konami released in 1991.
-It was the first video game based on the Simpsons franchise to be released in North America.
-The game allows up to four players to control members of the Simpson family as they fight various enemies to rescue the kidnapped Maggie.
-It was a commercial success in the United States, where it was one of the top three best-selling arcade video game machines of 1991, The game also features the television shows's voice actors; Dan Castellaneta, Julie Kavner, Nancy Cartwright and Yeardley Smith reprising their respective roles as the Simpsons Family.
+The Simpsons is a 1991 beat 'em up video game developed and published by Konami.
+It was the first video game based on the The Simpsons to be released in North America.
+The game allows up to four players to control members of the Simpson family as they fight various enemies to rescue Maggie.
+The game features archival recordings from the show's first season mixed in with brand new recordings by its voice actors, with Dan Castellaneta, Julie Kavner, Nancy Cartwright and Yeardley Smith reprising their respective roles as the Simpsons family.

-The game was ported to the Commodore 64 and MS-DOS soon after its launch in the arcades, and was released as The Simpsons Arcade Game on those platforms.
-It was also released under that title on Xbox Live Arcade for Xbox 360 and PlayStation Network for PlayStation 3 in February 2012, however it has since been removed from both services on December 20, 2013.
-In 2021, Arcade1Up released a 30th anniversary edition home arcade cabinet.
+The game was a commercial success in the United States, where it was one of the top three best-selling arcade games of 1991.
+It was ported to the Commodore 64 and MS-DOS soon after its launch in the arcades, and was released as The Simpsons Arcade Game on those platforms.
+It was also released under that title on Xbox Live Arcade for Xbox 360 and PlayStation Network for PlayStation 3 in February 2012; however, for unknown reasons, it was removed from both services on December 20, 2013.
+In 2021, under license from 20th Century Games, Arcade1Up released a 30th anniversary home arcade cabinet that features this game and The Simpsons Bowling.